pupubird/WebLaunchJS-2021/Advance.md

 In this case, we are treating function just like any of our other data types (words, numbers, etc).

-With that in mind, we can move on the callback function!
+With that in mind, we can move on to the callback function!

 A callback function look something like this: